cory-weller/BIOL4585/08_using_HPC_clusters/README.md

 4. You view the contents a file and notice the first line is `#!/usr/bin/env python`.
 What is this kind of line called, and what does it tell you about the file?
 What does this tell the *shell* about the file?
 5. How does editing files in atom using sftp compare to editing files using `vim` or `nano`?
 Which do you prefer and why?
 6. You check your job progress using `sacct` and see that one of your job's status is **FAILED**.
 Where would you first look to diagnose the problem?
-7. Examine the below line, from the `map_reads.slurm` file.
+7. Examine the below lines, from the `map_reads.slurm` file.
 Until now you haven't seen `&&` or `||` used before.
 What do these symbols accomplish and why might it be useful?

 ```bash
 mkdir -p /scratch/$USER/BIOL4585/08_using_HPC_clusters/${subfolder} && cd /scratch/$USER/BIOL4585/08_using_HPC_clusters/${subfolder}